Why fusion reactor is not possible?

 But fusion reactors have other serious problems that also afflict today’s fission reactors, including neutron radiation damage and radioactive waste, potential tritium release, the burden on coolant resources, outsize operating costs, and increased risks of nuclear weapons proliferation.

-READ ALSO: How do you start an extempore?
+READ ALSO: How do you write an answer in California?

 What are the engineering challenges of fusion power?